Maryam-Sayadi/bioinformatics-workbook/experimentalDesign/eD_introduction.md

  - **Read length:**```Short reads (50bp) are difficult to align to unique locations in a genome, so unless the experiment is for smRNA it is uncommon to use very short reads.```

  - **Paired-end** ```Both ends of the DNA fragment are sequenced.
-This type of sequencing is useful for obtaining more unique alignments to a genome  For RNA-Seq experiments with a known genome, it is recommended to use at least 100bp paired-end Illumina data.
+This type of sequencing is useful for obtaining more unique alignments to a genome  For RNA-Seq experiments with a known genome. it is recommended to use at least 100bp paired-end Illumina data.
 For RNA-Seq experiments without a genome or a genome of questionable quality, it recommended to use 150bp Illumina paired-end  data. ```

  - **Single-end** ```Used when the experiment has DNA fragments shorter than the length of the read.
 For example, smRNA experiments are typically done with 50bp single-end data. ```